Aung San Suu Kyi

-Her sentence was then renewed yearly, and the international community came to her aid each time, calling continually for her release (to no avail).
+In 2003, the NLD clashed in the streets with pro-government demonstrators, and Suu Kyi was yet again arrested and placed under house arrest.
+Her sentence was then renewed yearly, and the international community came to her aid each time, calling continually, but futiley, for her release.

-In May of 2009, just before she was set to be released from house arrest, Suu Kyi was arrested yet again, this time charged with an actual crime—allowing an intruder to spend two nights at her home, a violation of her terms of house arrest.
-The intruder, an American named John Yettaw, had swum to her house to warn her after having a vision of an attempt on her life.
+In May 2009, just before she was set to be released from house arrest, Suu Kyi was arrested once more, this time charged with an actual crime—allowing an intruder to spend two nights at her home, a violation of her terms of house arrest.
+The intruder, an American named John Yettaw, had swum to her house to warn her, allegedly after having a vision of an attempt on her life.
 He was also subsequently imprisoned, returning to the United States in August 2009.

 In support of Suu Kyi, the NLD refused to re-register the party under these new laws and was disbanded.
 The government parties ran virtually unopposed in the 2010 election and easily won a vast majority of legislative seats, with charges of fraud following in their wake.
 Suu Kyi was released from house arrest six days after the election.